Snowman (company)

-Snowman is an independent video game developer and publisher best known for Alto's Adventure (2015).
+Built By Snowman, Inc., doing business and more commonly known as simply Snowman, is an independent video game developer and publisher best known for Alto's Adventure (2015).
 The three-person, Toronto-based team previously worked on productivity apps before starting work on the game in 2012.
 In the snowboarding endless runner game, the player taps the touchscreen to make the on-screen character jump and perform tricks through procedurally generated landscapes.
-It released to universal acclaim on iOS, Android, and Windows platforms.
-Reviewers praised its art style and aesthetics but criticized its gameplay as unoriginal.

 In March 2016, Snowman announced Where Cards Fall, a collaboration designer Sam Rosenthal and his game studio The Game Band.
 Snowman will also publish DISTANT, a game created by the two-person team at Slingshot & Satchel.
 The game is confirmed for release on Windows, Mac, Apple TV, and home consoles.
 The studio released Alto's Odyssey, the sequel to Alto's Adventure, in 2018.

+Snowman spun out play-based learning app Pok Pok in 2022.